Cbd and Tacrolimus: Can You Take Them Together?

 What happens when you take cbd with tacrolimus?

 Tacrolimus is a calcineurin inhibitor used after solid organ transplant (kidney, liver, heart, lung) and for some autoimmune conditions.
-It has a notoriously narrow therapeutic window: too low and the graft is rejected, too high and patients develop tremor, hypertension, hyperglycemia, kidney injury, neurotoxicity, and infections from over-immunosuppression.
-Tacrolimus is cleared primarily by intestinal and hepatic CYP3A4 and CYP3A5 and is also a substrate of the efflux pump P-glycoprotein (P-gp) in the gut wall.
+It has a notoriously narrow therapeutic window: too low and the graft can be rejected, too high and people develop tremor, high blood pressure, high blood sugar, kidney injury, nerve symptoms, and infections from over-immunosuppression.
+Cannabidiol (CBD) interferes with the same pathways your body uses to clear tacrolimus, and the result is that tacrolimus levels climb.

 Why is this important?